MKLab-ITI/pygrank/docs/userguide/basics.md

 | `scores = alg(graph, personalization)`               | Internally calls the `to_signal` method.
 Faster code writing.                                                                                             |
 | `scores = alg(graph)`                                | Computes non-personalized node scores by setting the personalization value to 1 for each node.
 This turns the algorithm's outcome into centrality scores. |

-As an example, let us define an personalized PageRank filter.
+As an example, let us define a personalized PageRank filter.
 If the personalization is binary (meaning that all nodes have initial scores either 0 or 1) this algorithm is equivalent to a stochastic Markov process where it starts from the nodes with initial scores 1, iteratively jumps to neighbors randomly, and has